patrickpackham/northfantasy/README.md

 You will then have to create a League, your league rules and input your players and rounds via their respective tables.
 For now there is no CRUD pages for these records so I recommend using the Django admin.

+The code is formatted with <a href="https://github.com/psf/black">black.</a> I recommend checking out the docs and using this if forking the project.

 Keep in mind, when creating your League record you will have to associate it with a user record as an admin so you can actually add points to your players.
 For the time being I recommend using ```manage.py createsuperuser```
 ## Development Roadmap
 There are quite a few features that are planned for development, however currently the application is use usable as a way to track everyone's points.